Europe shares hit 6-1/2 month high as banks rally

-The FTSEurofirst 300 index of top European shares closed 0.6 percent higher at 1,083.22 points, led by shares of euro zone lenders among the most exposed to the Greek crisis such as Societe Generale and Credit Agricole , up 6.5 and 4.7 percent respectively.
+The FTSEurofirst 300 .FTEU3 index of top European shares closed 0.6 percent higher at 1,083.22 points, led by shares of euro zone lenders among the most exposed to the Greek crisis such as Societe Generale (SOGN.PA) and Credit Agricole (CAGR.PA), up 6.5 and 4.7 percent respectively.

 The index has gained 1.8 percent on the week, posting a fifth weekly gain for the year.